 The 12 VDC system in your coach is controlled by the Spyder Controls Multiplex System (Figure 9-15).
-This electronic command center has an easyto-read touchpad screen that allows you control features throughout the coach.
-Through 6 tabs (Home, Lighting, Battery, Thermometer, Slideouts, and Settings) this control system allows you to control almost every electronic feature inside your coach.
-It even allows you to control outside awnings and lights.
+This electronic command center has an easy-toread touchpad screen that enables you to control features throughout the coach.
+Through 6 tabs (Home, Lighting, Battery, Thermometer, Slide-outs, and Settings), this control system enables you to control almost every electronic feature inside your coach.
+It even enables you to control outside awnings and lights.
 As shown in the Figure 9-15, you are able to view tank levels, lighting controls, water heater controls, temperature, and much more.
-For detailed instructions and videos on the Spyder Controls Systems, visit www.spydercontrols.com.
+For detailed instructions and videos on the Spyder Controls System, visit www.spydercontrols.com.